Les-Bouddhistes-Peuvent-ils-Manger-Du-Bœuf

 However, the Buddhist master allowed the consumption of meat once the animals were slaughtered by another person.
 In this regard, the historical Buddha said: “I say that there are three situations where the flesh can be accepted: when it is not seen, heard or suspected (that an animal has been killed for a monk). » This quote appears in several passages of Buddhist writings, including that of the Sutta Jivaka.

-Are monks and nuns carnivores?
+Are monks and nuns carnivorous?

 Buddhist monks are called bhikkhu and nuns are called bhikkhunis.
 By definition, the word bhikkhu is a Pali word which means mendicant monk living in community.
 According to the Larousse dictionary, the Sanskrit term “bhikshu” designates the sannyasa, that is to say the mendicant monk in the fourth stage of his life.
 Monks and nuns have their own way of life based on several principles, including eating habits.
 The monastic code contains several prohibitions with which they must comply.
-They are not allowed to grow their own food, so they eat food offered by others.
+They are not allowed to grow their own food, so they eat food given to them by others.

 Also read: Why Do Buddhists Meditate?

 However, at the time of the historical Buddha, the same monastic rules allowed masters to eat meat.
-As the bhikkhus and bhikkhunis move from village to village to share the Dharma, they invite each other to the homes of the inhabitants.
+As bhikkhus and bhikkhunis move from village to village to share the Dharma, they invite each other to the homes of the inhabitants.
 They did not have the right to choose or refuse the food served to them, even if it was meat.
 In addition, they have the right to ask for meat when they are sick.

 Are monks and nuns vegetarians?